bIgBV/blog-deux/content/deterministic-testing-next-steps/index.md

 state machine, and it's driver) to decide when to check external systems, instead of being notified of changes which can happen at any point of time.
-By inverting the control, it not only makes the core logic simpler, it also makes the simulator implementations a lot simpler.
+By inverting the control, it not only makes the core logic simpler, it also makes the simulator implementations a lot cleaner.

 A concrete (pun only slightly not intended) example of this is checking for elections state and cluster state notifications.
 The controller needs to act on